zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-cassandra/mysql-to-cassandra.md

   ![](./images/lab7menu.png " ")

-**Step2:** select R to reset the lab environment, then select **7**.
+**Step 2:** select R to reset the lab environment, then select **7**.
 Review the overview notes on the following screen, then select Q to quit.
 These online notes have been provided to allow cut/paste file names to another session, to avoid typos.

-**Step3:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
+**Step 3:** The above step will copy the GoldenGate configuration files to the GG Home directories, under ./dirprm.
 The workshop facilitator will review the content of each of these files to understand how GoldenGate is being configured.

   view these files, same as in previous lab: